-Can you believe it is already December?
+Can you believe it is almost December?
 What a special time of the year!
 It’s Christmas land here at StoneGable!
 I’m so excited to share lots of Christmas ideas and inspiration in the next few weeks!
 But now, let’s talk about what’s on and off the menu this week…

 This Christmas at our new Tanglewood home we will be hosting lots of family.
 And some until after the New Year!
 So that means lots and lots of food.
 And to cut down on spending my days in the kitchen (ugh) I’m making meals and/or prepping meals and freezing them!

 So early this week I’ll be doing one of my favorite things… perusing cookbooks and Pinterest for easy and delicious freezable meals for a crowd and lots of soups too!

 But for now, here’s what’s on the menu this week…

 Oh my goodness this soup will be such a hit!
 We love mushrooms and anything creamy!
 I favor my Hungarian roots and remember my Nani’s delicious Hungarian mushroom soup!